OlivanderSmith/codeinstitute-milestoneProject-2-IFD/README.md

 When interacting with the site there are certain actions that cause the layout to change.
 For instance, the nav bar disappears/reappears onScroll, there are internal links to sections within the page, and clicking on certain charts in the dashboard cause other charts to restructure data and axes.
 All of these actions are reversible by the user and to do so is either intuitive or clearly communicated (e.g. ‘Reset Filters’ button on NavBar).

 Lastly there is user testing; the usual job of asking our friends and peers to weigh in on how the project performs and any issues with the UX/UI.
 Luckily, due to the simple nature of this project, there is very little to break, although, due to criticism, verbose analysis of the meaning of the data shown in various charts has been removed as it was deemed unnecessary (Analysis would be more relevant with a larger, and more current dataset).

+I also used Jigsaw as a CSS validator and passed with 0 errors.
+You can find Jigsaw here: https://jigsaw.w3.org/css-validator/

 ## Deployment